Ownership of this dog was once restricted to the Hungarian nobility

 At A-Z Animals, we believe the best dog food for the Kuvasz is Purina Pro Plan Large Breed & Giant Breed Chicken & Rice Adult Dry Dog Food.

 This food has everything huge dogs like the Kuvasz need from head to toe.
-The chicken, beef, and fish provide lots of protein as well as glucosamine, Omega-3s, and EPA to develop and sustain strong joints.
+Chicken, beef, and fish provide lots of protein as well as glucosamine, Omega-3s, and EPA to develop and sustain strong joints.
 Plus, the formula aids digestion, with natural prebiotic fiber to enhance gut bacteria.
 Plus, the taurine is key since the Kuvasz can develop cataracts.

 Try out Purina Pro Plan Large and Giant Breed Dog Food on Chewy or Amazon.

 - High protein formula, with real chicken as the first ingredient